 Back to school is a great time to reconnect with friends, start new activities and rekindle a love of learning.
-But sometimes kids arrive home with more than schoolwork.
+But sometimes kids arrive home with more than schoolwork, and sometimes some stress..
 Here’s what to do if your child also brings home a rash, bug bites or (horrors!) head lice.

 School may have started, but that doesn’t mean outdoor time has ended.
 Kids still play outdoors after school and many teachers like to take advantage of outdoor activities while the weather’s still nice.
 In warmer states, kids are outside all year long.
 That can mean anything from outdoor P.E. to science exploring.
 Kids may still be running into poison ivy, poison oak or bug bites.
 And until there’s a freeze, they may still pick up ticks from lawns or playing fields.